About COVID-19/Self Care

 The Centers for Disease Control and Prevention defines COVID-19 as a respiratory disease caused by a novel (new) coronavirus.
 The virus has been named "SARS-CoV-2," and the disease it causes has been named "coronavirus disease 2019" (abbreviated as COVID-19).

-New York Tech is following guidelines from national, state, and local agencies in response to COVID-19, including the New York State Governor’s New York State on PAUSE executive order.
+New York Tech is following guidelines from national, state, and local agencies in response to COVID-19.

 To reduce transmission of the coronavirus, everyone should continue to follow these general precautions to avoid becoming infected or spreading the virus by: